oviya-raja/oviya-raja/README.md

 - 👋 Hi, I’m @oviya-raja
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Natural Language Processing and Cyber Security
-- 🌱 I’m am currently learning programming in Java
 - 💞️ I am looking for internships
-- 📫reach me via EMail -> omr5104@psu.edu
+- 📫 Reach me via EMail -> omr5104@psu.edu

 <!---
 oviya-raja/oviya-raja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.